net-ninjas/multi-task-server/glossary.md

 immediate task - task to be launched immediately.

-client - some server that wants to run his task on end-devices
+client - some server that wants to run his task on end-devices (belongs to customer)

-proxy - intermidiate level between clients and end-devices
+proxy - intermediate level between clients and end-devices (is as device)